 When to Plant Crocus Bulbs

-When it comes to spring-flowering bulbs, you should always aim to plant them in early autumn.
+When it comes to planting crocus bulbs, you should always aim to plant them in early autumn.
 This gives the bulb time to grow through the winter and appear in spring!

 Once you receive your bulbs, get them in the ground as soon as possible.
 Avoid frosty conditions and plant your crocus bulbs in soil that is warm and well-drained.